Dindin Wahyudin: Career

 On 19 March 2020, Dindin was nominated by President Joko Widodo as ambassador to Senegal, with concurrent accreditation to Cape Verde, Guinea, Guinea-Bissau, Mali, Sierra Leone, Ivory Coast and Gambia.
 During the assessment by the House of Representative's first commission in June, Dindin highlighted his four focus sectors as ambassadors, which were in politics and security, economy, information and social culture, and the protection of Indonesian citizens.
 Dindin emphasized strengthening African support for Indonesia's territorial integrity, particularly against separatist movements in West Papua, and aimed to increase market access for its health sector, commodities, and defense industries.
 Didin also pushed for Indonesia's positive image through its contributions to peacekeeping and its status as a peaceful, majority-Muslim democracy.
 Upon passing the assessment, he was installed on 26 October 2020.

 Dindin presented his credentials to the President of Senegal Macky Sall on 4 March 2021, President of Cape Verde Jorge Carlos Fonseca on 18 March 2021, President of Guinea-Bissau Umaro Sissoco Embaló on 27 April 2021, President of Sierra Leone Julius Maada Bio on 16 July 2021, President of Ivory Coast Alassane Ouattara on 29 November 2021, President of Guinea Mamady Doumbouya on 30 September 2022, President of Mali Assimi Goïta on 22 November 2022, and to the foreign minister of Gambia Mamadou Tangara on 17 September 2023.
 After being installed as the foreign minister's advisor for economic diplomacy on 12 September 2023, he handed over his post to chargé d'affaires ad interim Aris Triyono on 28 November 2023.

 Dindin was installed as the foreign ministry's inspector general on 17 September 2025.
+On 15 January 2026, Dindin assumed additional duties as the acting director general of international law and treaties in light of Laurentius Amrih Jinangkung's departure as ambassador to the Netherlands.

+On 10 August 2026, Dindin was nominated by President Prabowo Subianto as ambassador to New Zealand.
+He underwent a parliamentary vetting process by the House of Representative's first commission on 23 September 2026.